ONSdigital/application-profile/csvw.md

 `tableSchema` An object property that provides a single schema description, used as the default for all the tables in the group.
 This may be provided as an embedded object within the JSON metadata or as a URL reference to a separate JSON object that is a schema description.(from w.3/org-tabular-metadata)

-`columns` This will be the area where you describe each column from your csv.
+`columns` This will be the geography where you describe each column from your csv.

 ### How to write the column section